sarahlou21/dissertation/README.md

 ### 4. "quality_models.ipynb"

-This file contains the script for multi-class classification.
+This file contains the script for training the multi-class classification model.
 This includes custom classes, such as ImageResize() and the several Custom data samplers tested in this project.
 Several hyperparameters were tested such as batch size, epochs and different schedulers.
 We compared the performance of using two techniques for class imbalance, including the Imbalanced Dataset Sampler (https://github.com/ufoym/imbalanced-dataset-sampler) and weighted cross-entropy.
-We also trialled various augmentation techniques including automated augmentation.
+We also trialed various augmentation techniques including automated augmentation.

 The network was built using DenseNet architecture.